spencertiberi/manual50/notes/thecs50apclassroom.md

 ##### 0. Computers and Computing (2 - 3 weeks)
 - Addresses hardware that makes up a computer.
 - Sample topics include:
-  - What does it mean to “compute”?
-How do we define a “computer”?
+  - What does it mean to “compute?"
+How do we define a “computer?"
   - How do computers work?
-  - binary
+  - Binary
   - ASCII
-  - algorithms
+  - Algorithms
 - Big Ideas:
   - Abstraction
     - "I'm moving my mouse, what's happening on a low level?
-High level?""
+High level?"
   - Algorithms
     - Describing things with words.

 ##### 1. Building Blocks of Programming (3 - 4 weeks)
 - Sample topics include:
   - Scratch
-  - pseudocode
+  - Pseudocode
-  - variables
+  - Variables
-  - loops
+  - Loops
-  - conditionals
+  - Conditionals
 - Big Ideas
   - Creativity
   - Programming

 ##### 2. Putting the Blocks Together (4 - 5 weeks)
 - Sample topics include:
-  - functions
+  - Functions
     - Example of abstraction
-  - arrays
+  - Arrays
     - What are the benefits/limitation of arrays?
     - Example of abstraction
-  - user interfaces
+  - User interfaces
-  - debugging
+  - Debugging
     - debug50
 - Big Ideas
   - Abstraction